suyog3235/Unsplash-web-scraper/README.md

 # work

 1. so what this script does is, it downlaods first 20 images shown as results
-2. you can change the limit buy changing the value of " per_page " in url or just ask user how many images he want
+2. you can change the limit buy changing the value of " per_page " in url or just ask user how many images he want using ' input '

 # extra